usaid-cs/yesterday-i-learned/life.md

 - The correct response to "You ask too much of me" is ["You are not asking enough from yourself."](https://www.reddit.com/r/GetMotivated/comments/59qvsq/image_just_joking_around_when_my_friend_dropped/)
 - Remember your goals are set *so you will achieve something*.
 [Don't "meet your daily quota", don't work on those goals because they are your goals; don't let your goals become you](https://www.justindfuller.com/2022/01/living-on-24-hours-a-day/).
 Change your goals if you need to.
 Be sure they always align with what you want out of your life.
 - Your achieving your goal involves a lot of practice, [practice makes *permanent*](https://www.reddit.com/r/LifeProTips/comments/s4w46a/lpt_practice_doesnt_make_perfect_it_makes/)---it is hard to unlearn a bad habit.
 You need to practice the right way.
+- A [Ulysses pact](https://en.wikipedia.org/wiki/Ulysses_pact) is a pact you make with yourself.
+If you manage to do A, you reward yourself with B. If you fail to do A, you punish yourself with C.

 ## Family / relationship values